•

 Chapter/Article in Book or Proceedings with a Title or Theme (e.g., Professional Agricultural Workers Conference):

-Dansby, M. and A. Bovell-Benjamin.
+Dansby, M., and A. Bovell-Benjamin.
 (2002).
 “Evaluation of Hydroponic Sweetpotato Flour During Extended Storage.”
-In N. Baharanyi, R. Zabawa, and W. Hill (eds.), Land, Community and Culture: African American and Hispanic American/Latino Connections.
-Tuskegee, AL: Tuskegee University.
+In N. Baharanyi, R. Zabawa, and W. Hill (eds.), Land, Community, and Culture: African American and Hispanic American/Latino Connections.
+Tuskegee, Alabama: Tuskegee University.

-Robinson, K.L. and R.D.
+Robinson, K.L., and R.D.
 Christy.
 (2001).
 “The Civic Community Approach: Policy Implications for the South.”
-In R. Zabawa, N. Baharanyi, and W. Hill (eds.), Land, Community and Culture: African American, Native American and Native Alaskan Connections.
-Tuskegee, AL: Tuskegee University.
+In R. Zabawa, N. Baharanyi, and W. Hill (eds.), Land, Community, and Culture: African American, Native American and Native Alaskan Connections.
+Tuskegee, Alabama: Tuskegee University.

-Edited Book (citing entire book and not individual authors):
+Edited Book (citing entire book and editors and not individual authors):

 Boko, S.H., M. Baliamoune-Lutz, and S.R.
 Sitawa, eds.
 (2005).
 Women in African Development: The Challenge of Globalization and Liberalization in the 21st Century.
-Trenton, NJ: African World Press.
+Trenton, New Jersey: African World Press.

 Zabawa, R., T.M.
 Hargrove, N.O.
 Tackie, and W.A.
 Hill, eds.
 (2011).
-The Color of Wealth in the Green Economy: Best Practices, Programs and Policies.
-Tuskegee, AL: Tuskegee University.
+The Color of Wealth in the Green Economy: Best Practices, Programs, and Policies.
+Tuskegee, Alabama: Tuskegee University.

 Journal Article: